Summary of Recent Changes

 *COVID-19 cases are considered to be infectious beginning 2 days prior to symptom onset (or initial positive viral test if case is asymptomatic) until the time they meet criteria for discontinuing isolation.

-Regardless of vaccination status, HCP with any signs or symptoms of COVID-19 should be prioritized for SARS-CoV-2 diagnostic testing (and other respiratory viral testing, such as influenza as indicated), even if the symptoms are mild.
-Positive viral tests (molecular or antigen tests) in vaccinated HCP should not be attributed to the COVID-19 vaccine as vaccination does not affect the results of these tests.
+Symptomatic persons Regardless of vaccination status, HCP with any signs or symptoms of COVID-19 should be prioritized for SARS-CoV-2 viral testing (and other respiratory viral testing, such as influenza, as indicated), even if the symptoms are mild.
+Positive viral tests (NAAT or antigen tests) in vaccinated HCP should not be attributed to the COVID-19 vaccine as vaccination does not affect the results of these tests.

-Currently, the CDC does not generally recommend testing asymptomatic HCP who had occupational exposures.
-See CDC Interim Guidance on Testing Healthcare Personnel for SARS-CoV-2.
-The CDC does recommend testing exposed non-fully vaccinated HCP if quarantine is to be discontinued early, see Facilities Experiencing Staffing Shortages below.
-Testing for return to work clearance of confirmed cases is not recommended, see Return to Work Protocol for HCP with Confirmed COVID-19 below.
+Return to work Testing for return to work clearance of confirmed cases is not recommended, see Return to Work Protocol for HCP with Confirmed COVID-19 below.

 HCF should have a plan to evaluate HCP with symptoms of possible COVID-19 illness.
 It is recommended that symptomatic HCP be evaluated by a clinician.
-SARS-CoV-2 diagnostic viral testing is recommended for HCP with even mild symptoms of possible COVID-19 infection.
 Symptomatic HCP with compatible symptoms and no clear alternate diagnosis should be told to isolate at home pending clinical evaluation and testing.

-For HCP who had symptoms of possible COVID-19 and had it ruled out, either with negative PCR test(s) and/or with a clinical assessment that COVID-19 is not suspected (e.g. clear alternate diagnosis), then return to work decisions should be based on their other suspected or confirmed diagnoses.
+For HCP who had symptoms of possible COVID-19 and had it ruled out, either with negative test(s) and/or with a clinical assessment that COVID-19 is not suspected (e.g., clear alternate diagnosis), then return to work decisions should be based on their other suspected or confirmed diagnoses.

 See CDC Return to Work: https://www.cdc.gov/coronavirus/2019-ncov/hcp/return-to-work.html